nojhan/svg2gcode/README.md

 svg2gcode reads an SVG file and produces g-code machining operations from the paths in it.

+So far, it only supports operating on closed paths.

 Supported operations are:

 * engraving (follow the path from the SVG)